noahdgrant/ese-ep6-stm32-rust/README.md

 ``` console
 DEFMT_LOG=<level> cargo run
 ```
+## TODO

-TODO: find a good way to only flash the device and not listen for logs because currently when you press Ctrl+C after running `cargo run` the program stops running on the STM32F3.
+- find a good way to only flash the device and not listen for logs because currently when you press Ctrl+C after running `cargo run` the program stops running on the STM32F3.
+- look into using a different stm32 hal.
+This one doesn't protect you from trying to configure the same pin twice.